-The most common situation you will see a player use this reason to grab the ball is when a soccer game is getting close to the end of regulation time and the scoreline is close, but one team currently has the lead over the other team.
+You will most often see a player do this when a soccer game is getting close to the end of regulation time and the scoreline is close, but one team currently has the lead over the other team.

 In this scenario, if the team that is trailing in the game suddenly scores a goal that brings them closer to the opposition’s number of goals scored, or even level with the opposition, then it is to that team’s advantage to restart the game as quickly as possible.